-For information on implementing these security features, refer to "Chapter 6: Configuring the Wireless-G High-Speed Router with SpeedBooster."
+For information on implementing these security features, refer to "Chapter 6: Configuring the Wireless-G Home Router."

 Security Threats Facing Wireless Networks

 Wireless networks are easy to find.
 Hackers know that in order to join a wireless network, wireless networking products first listen for "beacon messages".
 These messages can be easily decrypted and contain much of the network's information, such as the network's SSID (Service Set Identifier).
 Here are the steps you can take: